hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 11. Leave the editor using the **Changes Saved** option.

-## Editing a platform page
+## Creating and editing a platform page

->**Important Note:** if you want to change the image logo for the platform, make sure you first work with HPE DEV team to determine the best image logo for your platform page.
-The recommended image size 216px x 216px and format is **SVG** file (an SVG image will not lose quality/resolution when scaled up or down).
-Furthermore, HPE DEV team can work with you to design an appropriate image logo for your platform.
+>**Important Note:** For the image logo for the platform, make sure you first work with HPE DEV team to determine the best image logo for your platform page.
+The recommended image size 216px x 216px and format is **SVG** file (an SVG image will not lose quality/resolution when scaled up or down). if needed, HPE DEV team can work with you to design an appropriate image logo for your platform.

-1. In the CMS, from the **Contents** tab, select **Platforms** in the Collections tab and locate the platform to edit (HPE Ezmeral Data Fabric in our example).
-Select the Platform.
+1. In the CMS, from the **Contents** tab, select **Platforms** in the Collections tab.
+Click on **New Platforms** button to create a new platform.
+To edit an existing platform, locate the platform to edit (HPE Ezmeral Data Fabric in our example) and select the Platform.
 This opens the editor.

     <center><img src="media/guide-platform-content-edit.png" width="800" height="773"></center>

-2. In the editor, make the required changes using **Rich Text** mode or **Markdown** mode.
+2. In the editor, for a new platform page, specify a title, description, logo image and content in the Body area.
+Make the required changes using **Rich Text** mode or
+    **Markdown** mode.
 Verify content in the preview pane on the right side of the screen.

     >**Important Note:** The text font size in the preview area will be smaller than what is rendered in the Platform page in HPE DEV portal.